OpenSportSim/Client/README.md

-# OpenSportSim.com
+# OpenSportSim Client
-Official website for OpenSportSim.
+A generic client for OpenSportSim platform